kjp07/glasgow_bakeries/README.md

-# glasgow_bakeries
+# Glasgow bakeries

-Location of bakeries in Glasgow
+The code retrieves the coordinates of several Glasgow-based bakeries and plots them on a map.